ppiittii/SubwayBuilder_DE-Maps/README.md

 These maps were created using [Kronifier's Patcher](https://github.com/kronifer/subwaybuilder-patcher) with auto-generated demand data.
 So be aware, quality and playability may vary.
 I did not get to play-test every map yet.

+For maximum realism I recommend also using S-Bahn and Trams from [Valdotoriums Trains](https://github.com/Valdotorium/Valdotoriums_Trains).

 ## Currently included

 - BER - Berlin